aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-encryption-branch-key-id-supplier.md

 ## DynamoDbKeyBranchKeyIdSupplier

 The DynamoDb Key Branch Key Id Supplier is an interface containing the `GetBranchKeyIdFromDdbKey` operation.
-This operation MUST take in a DDB `Key` structure (and attribute map containing the partition and sort attributes) as input.
+This operation MUST take in a DDB `Key` structure
+(an attribute map containing the partition and sort attributes, along with the values of any attributes configured as SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT) as input.
 This operation MUST return a branch key id (string) as output.